 Courts may dismiss NRS 202.448 charges if:

-In this post-9/11 world, law enforcement takes very seriously any hint of sabotage or violence that could lead to substantial injury or destruction to the general population.
-Consequently, any word or action people make that police believe may be related to terrorism can subject them to criminal prosecution for terrorist threats.
+Law enforcement takes very seriously any hint of sabotage or violence that could lead to substantial injury or destruction to the general population.
+Consequently, any word or action you make that police believe may be related to terrorism can subject you to criminal prosecution for terrorist threats.

 In this article, our Las Vegas criminal defense lawyers discuss:

-Nevada law prohibits issuing “terrorist threats.”
-The legal definition of a “terrorist threat” is any threat concerning an act of terrorism made with the intent to:
+Nevada law prohibits issuing terrorist threats, which is any threat or false information concerning an act of terrorism made with the intent to:

 - injure, intimidate or alarm any person, or